 In both cases, the metaphor works by a slightly comic exaggeration.
 We don’t intend people to take the metaphor literally.
 The man may have some characteristics of a bull (boisterousness, aggression) but not all of them (horns, four legs, ring through nose).

-Yet the MPAA, along with many other intellectual property rights holders, seems determined to take things literally.
-Intellectual property is described as being the same as other forms of property.
-So anyone who downloads a film or copies a piece of music without paying for it first is no better than a common thief.
-(Unless you want to mix the metaphor, and call them a ‘pirate’ which sounds a little more glamorous.)
+Yet the MPAA, along with many other intellectual property rights holders, was determined to take things literally.
+Intellectual property was described as being the same as other forms of property.
+So anyone who downloaded a film or copied a piece of music without paying for it first was no better than a common thief.
+(Unless you wanted to mix the metaphor and call them a ‘pirate’ which sounded a little more glamorous.)